-The highlight of summer, the 4th of July weekend, is finally here.
+The highlight of summer, the 4th of July weekend, is almost here.
 Homes all around the nation will be firing up the grill and lighting up the sky with the fireworks.
-While most of us love the chance to relax with our loved ones, it is not always the safest or greatest time of year for our pets.
-So, make sure you remember these safety tips to keep your dog safe of the 4th of July.
+While most of us love the chance to relax with our loved ones, it is not always the safest or greatest time of year for our pets so make sure you remember these safety tips for keeping your pet safe on the 4th of July.

 They are the safest at home and not at a party or BBQ